 Industry best practices suggest getting ahead of molting season and deterring the Canada Goose population before they select the brooding area.
 So, why is it crucial to get ahead of molting season to successfully manage the goose population?

-How Breeding and Molting Affects Goose Control
+How Brooding Affects Goose Control

 Canada Geese select their brooding areas very carefully, ideally near a reliable food source and a water source.
 This is by design in case geese and goslings need to swim to escape from threats during the flightless period.